bencetaro/bencetaro/README.md

 - 2020-2023: Working as a GIS analyst.
 Also doing work in SQL, Python.
 Learned basics of Linux.
 Made some machine learning projects in Pytorch and Tensorflow.
 - 2023: Tensorflow Developer Certificate ⚡ [link](https://www.credential.net/2fe2aedd-a7a7-43d9-bc19-767565c33a04)
-- 2024: Working as ML developer.
-Main subjects: Semantic segmentation, Object detection.
+- 2024: Working as ML developer

 Public works: